MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

 The `f-IFrameAuth` query parameter tells the web UI *not* to redirect to get an authentication token and the `f-UseMeControl=false` parameter tells the web UI *not* to show the user account information pop-up window.
 These actions are necessary since the hosting website is responsible for authentication.

-The `workspace=<guid>` query parameter creates a separate workspace for the embedded iframe, to avoid data sharing with the nonembedded version of `https://dataexplorer.azure.com`.
+The `workspace=<guid>` query parameter creates a separate workspace for the embedded iframe.
+Workspace is a logic unit that contains tabs, queries, settings and connections.
+By setting it to a unique value, it prevents data sharing between the embedded and the non-embedded version of `https://dataexplorer.azure.com`.

 ### Handle authentication